PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 Modified the code according to the given CategoryView.txt file.
 Run the application and successfully got the output.
-Added the category link into the dropdown menu.
+Added the category link into the dropdown menu. modified the index.cshtml file to add the icon into the category.